taras-kolodchyn/argus-portal/README.md

 5. (Optional) Run `make keycloak-bootstrap` to create/update the default `argus-portal-web` client in the configured realm.

+### Google reCAPTCHA v3

+Set up Google reCAPTCHA v3, create a site key, and add `VITE_RECAPTCHA_SITE_KEY` to `.env.local`.
+Registration is disabled until a valid token is returned.

 > **Note:** `make keycloak-up` now auto-generates `.env` with `admin` / `P@ssw0rd` for both Keycloak and Postgres.
 This is convenient for local development but must be replaced with strong secrets before any shared deployment.
 >
 > The same command also creates `.env.local` with default Vite settings: